How To Repair A Damaged Self-leveling Concrete

 Common types of damage to self-leveling concrete

-Self-leveling concrete is designed to be strong and durable, but over time it can become damaged due to a variety of reasons.
 Some of the most common types of damage to self-leveling concrete include:

 Cracking